edcrewe/django-csvimport/README.rst

 Version 3 - Dec 2023
 --------------------

 #.
+Test with Django 5 and Python 3.12
-Incorporate messytables relevant code since its no longer supported (OKN now use Rust based qsv, but that is overkill for the optional create Models feature)
+#.
+Incorporate messytables relevant code (2 files) since its no longer supported for Python 3.12
+(OKN has developed Rust based qsv to replace messytables, but it is overkill for the optional create Models feature)

 Version 2 - Sept 2014
 ---------------------